annise-arif/temp-mail/README.md

 This is the open sourch project.
 This project is for create temporary mail.

-go to live project and click the generate email button to create a temporary email. then click the copy button to copy the mail then you can send an email to that email. and you can see the sending mail to the following mail section.
+go to live project and click the generete email button to create a temporary email. then click the copy button to copy the mail then you can send an email to that email. and you can see the sending mail to the following mail section.